athackst/jekyll-collection-pages/demo/_articles/linking-obsidian-and-jekyll.md

 What I needed was a bridge between these two worlds - a way to harness Obsidian's note-taking prowess and Jekyll's publishing capabilities without compromising either.
 I wanted to write in Obsidian as I always have, with my preferred file names and organization, and then seamlessly publish select notes to my Jekyll site without any file juggling or renaming gymnastics.

 That's where this setup comes in.
-By leveraging Jekyll collections, smart use of symlinks, and the power of the Jekyll Collection Pages plugin, we can create a harmonious workflow that respects the Obsidian structure while unlocking Jekyll's publishing potential.
+By leveraging Jekyll collections, smart use of symlinks, and the power of the `jekyll-collection-pages` plugin, we can create a harmonious workflow that respects the Obsidian structure while unlocking Jekyll's publishing potential.

 ## Creating the Symlink